toddsundsted/ktistec/README.md

 #### Creating a Custom Theme

 1. Add `.css` and `.js` files to `public/themes/`
-2. Use CSS custom properties to override existing theme variables
+2. Use CSS custom properties to override theme variables
 3. Restart the server—theme files are discovered at startup

 A simple custom theme that supports both light and dark modes: